GabrielCostaBatista/SAuto/README.md

 ---

-You can now, stream images to MacOS from the Alphabot using Foxglove.
+> 📷 You can now stream images to MacOS from the Alphabot using Foxglove.
 You can follow the same process to access any topic you launched on Alphabot in MacOS.